 In 2006, Deputy Chief Cordeau was promoted to the rank of Sergeant where he led a squad of officers in the Patrol Division.
 He was later promoted to the rank of Lieutenant in 2007 where he served as Day Shift Watch Commander, Night Shift Watch Commander, Criminal Investigations Division Commander, Patrol Division Commander and Public Information Officer.
 After being promoted to the rank of Captain in January 2015, Deputy Chief Cordeau served as the Patrol Division Commander and Support Services Division Commander.

 Deputy Chief Cordeau was named Officer of the Year in 2000 and Supervisor of the Year in 2011.
 He holds a Bachelor's Degree in Administration from Barry University and a Master’s Degree in Public Administration from Florida Institute of Technology.
 Deputy Chief Cordeau attended the 268th Session of the prestigious FBI National Academy in Quantico, VA.
 He serves as a trustee on the Police Pension Board and is the President of the West Melbourne Police Athletic League Board of Directors.
 Deputy Chief Cordeau is a member of the Brevard County Association of Chiefs of Police, National Academy Associates and the International Association of Chiefs of Police.
-He is married to his wife Mary and has a daughter Jordan.
+He is married to his wife Mary and has a daughter Jordan and son, Zachary.

 captain charles finsted